 - Re-render external walls.

-As you can see, rising damp treatment costs, as well as damp proofing costs in general, can be affordable if compared to the structural damage caused by moisture ingress.
+As you can see, the cost of rising damp treatment, as well as damp proofing costs in general, can be affordable if compared to the structural damage caused by moisture ingress.
 Your home is probably the largest single investment that most people make in their lifetime and it makes sense to look after it with the correct repair and maintenance regime.
 Don’t leave rising damp to its own devices, it will cost more in the long term.